Kenneth Erskine: Investigation and trial

 A homeless drifter and solvent abuser, Erskine was in his early twenties when he committed the crimes.
-Erskine's burglary convictions before and during this killing spree meant that his fingerprints and photographs were on police record.
+Erskine's burglary convictions before and during this killing spree meant that his fingerprints and photographs were on police records.
 Police had identified Erskine as the perpetrator during his killing spree.
 He was convicted of seven murders.
 During his trial, he was seen to be masturbating.

 Police suspected Erskine of four other murders.
 These include the murder of Wilfred Parkes (aged 81, at Stockwell, on 2 June 1986) and Trevor Thomas (aged 75, at Lambeth, on 21 July 1986), but did not find sufficient evidence to charge Erskine with these crimes.

 It was clear to the police that all these attacks were the work of one man.
 There were no signs of forced entry, with every indication that the intruder had gained access through an unsecured window.
-In each case it appeared that the killer had knelt on the victims' chests, and then placed his left hand over their mouths whilst he used his right hand to grip their throats and strangle them to death.
+In each case, it appeared that the killer had knelt on the victims' chests, and then placed his left hand over their mouths whilst he used his right hand to grip their throats and strangle them to death.
 In addition, four of the victims had been sodomised, although there was some uncertainty as to whether this had taken place before or after death.

-Erskine was found guilty of seven murders in January 1988 and sentenced to life imprisonment with a recommended minimum term of 40 years, but has since been found to be suffering from a mental disorder within the meaning of the Mental Health Act 1983.
+Erskine was found guilty of seven murders in January 1988 and sentenced to life imprisonment with a recommended minimum term of 40 years but has since been found to have a mental disorder within the meaning of the Mental Health Act 1983.
 In 1988 he was transferred from prison under sections 47/49 of the Mental Health Act 1983 to the maximum security Broadmoor Hospital and has been held there since then.
-He is unlikely to be freed until at least 2028 (when he will reach the age of 65).
 The trial judge's recommendation is one of the most severe ever handed out in British legal history.

 A report by Horne dated 17 March 2006 refers to an assessment of Erskine in September 2004.
 Horne concludes that, at the time of the assessment, Erskine had chronic schizophrenia and antisocial personality disorder and that this had probably been the case since March 1980.
 In July 2009, following an appeal, Erskine's murder convictions were reduced to manslaughter on the grounds of diminished responsibility.

 Incarceration

-On 23 February 1996, Erskine saved the life of fellow serial killer Peter Sutcliffe.
+On 23 February 1996, Erskine saved the life of a fellow serial killer Peter Sutcliffe.
 Sutcliffe was attacked in his room in Broadmoor Hospital's Henley Ward by Paul Wilson, a convicted robber, who asked to borrow a videotape before attempting to strangle him with the cable from a pair of stereo headphones.
-Erskine and convicted murderer Jamie Devitt intervened on hearing screams.
+Erskine and convicted murderer Jamie Devitt intervened upon hearing screams.